moliver28/research-handbook/content/handbook/engineering/development/sec/secure/static-analysis/retrospectives_summary.md

 1. The release process for the sast-rules/semgrep pair is cumbersome and needs streamlining.

-1. Implementation plans were not kept up to date during the milesonte and caused unnecessary difficulty during the review process.
+1. Implementation plans were not kept up to date during the milestone and caused unnecessary difficulty during the review process.

-Specific Remedaitions raised during the discussion:
+Specific Remediations raised during the discussion

-1. Undertake [maintenance tasks](https://gitlab.com/gitlab-org/gitlab/-/issues/440373) to reduce complexity of semgrep & sast-rules realese.
+1. Undertake [maintenance tasks](https://gitlab.com/gitlab-org/gitlab/-/issues/440373) to reduce complexity of semgrep & sast-rules release.

 1. Apply strict review processes for implementation plans, and refer to the [MVC principle](https://handbook.gitlab.com/handbook/product/product-principles/#the-minimal-viable-change-mvc) more frequently